mithunsalinda/home24BXPFrontend/README.md

 ## Conclusion

-This project demonstrates a well-structured product management dashboard using modern React practices.
+This project demonstrates a well-structured product management dashboard using modern React practices and RTK Query cache the api response imporve site perfomance.

 ## Suggestions for improvement: